Ijarov/Ijarov.github.io/index.md

 * **Sensing:** A central forward-facing sonar sensor is used for gripping distance.
 There is a metal detecting coil under the claw base which encapsulates the rock and detects a change in resonance frequency, signalling that metal has been detected.

 #### Troubleshooting
-* **The problem:** The 3D printed worm gear would often get jammed, especially at fully open/closed.
+* **The problem:** The 3D printed worm gear would often get jammed, especially at fully open/closed positions.
 * **Possible Culprits:** We suspected that the 3D printed worm gear was coarse and thermally expanded when printing.
 Therefore, the tolerance became tighter and the gears would not mesh smoothly.
 Also, at the edge cases, the DC motor would continue to drive at high PWM duty cycles causing any loosely connected arm components to jam up, further contributing to the issue.
 The motor would not have enough torque to overcome the rough spots.
 * **Our Solution:** To prevent the rough spots, we redesigned the worm gear to have much looser tolerance and applied lithium grease.
 This introduced more play in the claw, but we favoured the increase in reliability.
 However, the claw would still jam in the fully open position.
 We implemented a limit switch at the half-open position as this was mechanically optimal and successfully prevented the jamming issues.

 ---

 ## Education & Coursework